We’ve been covering a lot of zero waste brands lately…

 This reduces their waste and increases both of our profitability.
 I recently chose a new bulk supplier for other materials because of their details in material safety data sheets and ability to answer specific questions aboutdeforestation impacts.
 When I am purchasing at an increasing volume, it is essential to me to maintain reduced impact.”

-The product line is also entirely vegan, cruelty-free, AND zero waste.
+Their no waste beauty products are also entirely vegan and cruelty-free.
 Products come in either reusable stainless steel tins or compostable cardboard push sticks.
 Any labeling is done on biodegradable, environmentally safe adhesive labelsprinted with wax-based ink.

 But the best packaging is reserved for the soaps.
 They’re wrapped in plantable paper embedded with North American wildflower seeds so you can simultaneously pretty up yourself and planet.